 Unfortunately, as the planet continues to warm and ice caps continue to melt, a rising sea level may cause devastating impacts to coastal communities in extreme events, and become a nuisance during regular high tide.

 Beyond creating sufficient man-made coastal defenses, such as higher sea walls, raising the road levels and creating artificial sand or rock dunes, there isn’t much we can do to prevent coastal flooding.
 Coastal mangroves do protect inland areas, but in a similar situation to riverine flooding, much of the coastal settlements already exist where there is not much protection from mangroves.
-As seas continues to warm and expand, as well as rise due to melting ice caps, this problem is likely to become more frequent and severe.
+As seas continue to warm and expand, as well as rise due to melting ice caps, this problem is likely to become more frequent and severe.

 This is a fairly common problem in parts of Western Europe and the United Kingdom, but mostly unheard of in Trinidad and Tobago until recently.
 During the October 2018 floods, residents living near the Gandia River, along Chin Chin road, reported that water rose from the ground, instead of flowing into their homes from nearby drains which were at threshold levels.

-In this case, unfortunately there isn’t much a homeowner can do to protect their property from this type of flooding.
+In this case, unfortunately, there isn’t much a homeowner can do to protect their property from this type of flooding.
 Mitigation and water management measures, such as contracting additional drainage on your property to aid runoff, as well as investing in pumps to remove water from your home are typically recommended.